 The city of Vlorë is the northern starting point of the Albanian Riviera and is one of Albania beach holidays’ most popular destinations.
 You’ll find many remarkable beaches in southern Albania and around the city, including Vlorë Beach, which is sometimes also spelled Vlora Beach.

 Just south of Vlorë lies the Karaburun-Sazan Marine Park, a phenomenal destination for snorkeling and scuba diving.
 The park protects a section of the Albania coast as well as an area of the Ionian Sea.
 It encompasses both the Karaburun Peninsula and Sazan Island, which is where its name comes from.

 Gjipe Beach, Albania

 Gjipe is my favorite beach on the Albanian Riviera.
-It has a wild, simple and kind of alternative atmosphere, clear emerald water, and a majestic stage.
-It is nestled among the rocky cliffs whose colors range from red to gray and white, dotted with the green of the shrubs.
+It has a wild, simple, and kind of alternative atmosphere, clear emerald water, and a majestic stage.
+It is nestled among the rocky cliffs whose colors range from red to gray and white, dotted with the green shrubbery.

-This is one of the beautiful beaches just south of the Karaburun Peninsula, which is part of the National Marine Park.
+This is one of the beautiful beaches just south of the Karaburun Peninsula, part of the National Marine Park.
 Hence, why it’s preserved and so well-taken care of.